threewebcode/W3/language/rust/language.md

 For smart pointers like Arc, moving often happens by mistake when the user actually intended to share ownership.
 This hint atrribute allows the compiler to explicitely suggest using `.clone()` instead of moving.
 UART is the short name of universal asynchronous receiver and transmitter for different devices.

+Schema drift is a common issue while working on distribution systems.
+Portable code never imports a concrete adapter.